aflatness/pyramidTraversalChallenge/ReadMe.md

 # Pyramid Descent

-Pyramid Descent is a fun coding challenge turned in a little mini app.
+Pyramid Descent is a fun coding challenge turned into a little mini app.

 ## About The Project